History > World War I

 Charlie Bauer is seated in the center of the front row of this group of U.S. soldiers who served in World War I. Charlie was the son of Heinrich and Katherine Bauer from Norka and was born in Oregon in 1894.
 This photograph was taken in Trier, Germany in 1917 and was provided courtesy of Kris Dillman.

-World War I and the Russian Revolution largely brought to an end the migration of Volga Germans to the United States.
+World War I and the Russian Revolution ended the migration of Volga Germans to the United States.
 Without a continual influx of immigrants from Russia, the forces of assimilation grew stronger in the Portland community.
 As anti-German hysteria receded, the fear of Soviet communism was on the rise.
-This created another dilemma for the Volga Germans who now had to reject their Russian identity for fear of being labeled as Bolsheviks or Communists.
+This created another dilemma for the Volga Germans, who now had to reject their Russian identity for fear of being labeled as Bolsheviks or Communists.

-For the Volga Germans living in Russia, the end of war was a welcome relief.
+For the Volga Germans living in Russia, the war's end was a welcome relief.
 However, the devastating impacts of the Russian Revolution, Civil War, and famine were close at hand.
-These tragic events would sever the tie between family and friends living in Russia and Portland for decades to come.
+These tragic events would sever the ties between family and friends living in Russia and Portland for decades.

-For the Volga Germans living in Russia, the end of war was a welcome relief.
+For the Volga Germans living in Russia, the war's end was a welcome relief.
 However, the devastating impacts of the Russian Revolution, Civil War, and famine were close at hand.
-These tragic events would sever the tie between family and friends living in Russia and Portland for decades to come.
+These tragic events would sever the ties between family and friends living in Russia and Portland for decades.

 Sources